abhijithpradeepkumar/Rela-time-Object-detection/README.md

 Detect Objects: Extracts bounding boxes, confidence scores, and class labels.
 Draw Bounding Boxes: Displays detected objects in real-time.

-Customization
+## Customizations pending

-Modify the confidence threshold in the script to adjust detection sensitivity.
+Modifying the confidence threshold in the script to adjust detection sensitivity.

-Train YOLOv5 on a custom dataset to detect specific objects.
+Training YOLOv5 on a custom dataset to detect specific objects.

-Implement robotics integration by using bounding box coordinates for control.
+Implementing robotics integration by using bounding box coordinates for control.

-Future Enhancements
+## Future Enhancements :

 Implement object tracking for motion analysis.
 Deploy on embedded devices (Jetson Nano, Raspberry Pi).